Yash-Choudhary12/Metro-Ticket-System/README.md

 # Metro Ticket Management

-This project provides a backend solution for a Metro Ticket Management System, implemented using Servlets, Hibernate (v5.6.15), and SQL (v8.0.36).
+This project provides a solution for a Metro Ticket Management System, implemented using Servlets, Hibernate (v5.6.15), and SQL (v8.0.36).
 It supports ticket booking, user authentication, station management, and ticket validation.

 ---